ybrunken/NeuralNetworkTester/README.md

 * **Noise (\theta)**: Only accessible if mode is set to "Regression".
 The training data is gaussian distributed around the true value.
 Here you specify the standard deviation
 * **Number points training**: How many training samples should be generated
 * **Number points test**: How many test samples should be generated
-* **Time limit (s)**: After your program runs this amount of seconds, it will automatically terminate.
+* **Time limit (s)**: After your program runs this number of seconds, it will automatically terminate.
 Note that this is also what happens on the server used to grade your homework
 * **Compiled C program**: Select the **compiled** C program for either classification or regression depending on your earlier choice.
 **NOTE**: do not select the C code (a *.c file) here in contrast to the grading system